nicolausprima/nicolausprima/README.md

 - 👋 Hi, I’m @nicolausprima
-- 👀 I’m interested in data
+- 👀 I’m interested in coding
-- 🌱 I’m currently learning data analyst
+- 🌱 I’m currently learning about data
 - ⚡ Fun fact: im like to learn something new

 <!---